 Engineering Open House at the University of Illinois is filled with STEM fun for families in Champaign-Urbana

-Our Tip: Most of the exhibits are geared towards elementary school children and older.
-All of them are TOTALLY FREE in terms of admission.
+Most of the exhibits are geared toward elementary school children and older.
+All of them offer free admission.
 Saturday is considered Family Day at EOH, with many schools (and more crowds) attending on Friday.
-Beckman is also open in 2019, which means there are even more things to see!
-Like a trip to a theme park or museum, our STEM-crazy family has broken EOH up over two days, there are so many things to see and do.
+Like a trip to a theme park or museum, you can break up your visit to Engineering Open House over the course of two days if you wish and still not run out of things to see and do.

-Parking may be tricky in some cases, although on Saturday, most University parking lots are open to the public (read signs closely!).
+Parking may be tricky in some cases, although on Saturdays most university parking lots are open to the public (read signs closely!).
 Metered parking may be available but could be scarce.
 Free parking is available in the E14 lot on the southwest corner of campus with a free shuttle system running every 15 minutes.
-If you find that lot E-14 is full, you can park at lot B-22 at Goodwin Ave. and University Ave.
-You can also park in Garage B4, only on levels 4,5, and 6.
+If you find that lot E-14 is full, you can park at lot B-22 at Goodwin Avenue and University Avenue.
+There is a whole page on the Engineering Open House website dedicated to parking information.

 Engineering Open House

 When: Friday, April 8, 9 a.m. – 4 p.m. and Saturday, April 9, 9 a.m. – 4 p.m.

 Where: Exhibits are all over campus.
 Literally.
 The highest concentration are in and around the Bardeen Quad.
 Be sure to bring your walking shoes (and strollers or carriers for little ones).
 Most events will be outdoors (under tents) with specific demonstrations and things planned at specific times.
 Get the visitor’s guide for EOH 2022.